gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Fixed issues

+### Fixed a performance problem in the Tooling API

+The dependency resolution caches were not being filled when building Tooling API models.
+As a result, IDE import was very slow when the caches were cold.
+This especially affected builds with many dynamic dependencies and low cache timeouts.
+One large enterprise project saw import times drop by a factor of 100.

 ## Deprecations

 Features that have become superseded or irrelevant due to the natural evolution of Gradle become *deprecated*, and scheduled to be removed